Kat Dennings: Personal life

 In 2008, Dennings stated that Judaism "is an important part of my history, but, as a whole, religion is not a part of my life."
 She considers herself more ethnically and culturally affiliated than religiously so.

 From 2001 to 2010, Dennings maintained a blog, and also dabbled in video blogging on YouTube.

 As of 2021, Dennings lives in Los Angeles with her cat, Millie.
 She is an animal welfare supporter.

 Dennings does not smoke and abstains from drinking alcohol.

 Relationships

 From 2011 to 2014, Dennings dated her 2 Broke Girls co-star Nick Zano.
 From 2014 to 2016, Dennings dated singer Josh Groban.

-On May 6, 2021, it was confirmed that Dennings was in a relationship with musician Andrew W.K., whom she had met in Los Angeles earlier that year.
+On May 6, 2021, musician Andrew W.K. confirmed that Dennings was in a relationship with him, which started after they had met in Los Angeles earlier that year.
 A week later, on May 13, 2021, the couple announced their engagement on Instagram.
 They married on November 27, 2023, at their Los Angeles home.